google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/faq.md

-## Why Doesn't Push Work when the Browser is Closed?
+## Why doesn't push work when the browser is closed?

-This question crops up quite a bit, largely because there are a few scenarios that make it difficult to reason with / understand.
+This question crops up quite a bit, largely because there are a few scenarios that make it difficult to reason with and understand.

 Let's start with Android.
 The Android OS is designed to listen for push messages and upon receiving one, wake up the appropriate Android app to handle the push message,